saengduean8/selenium-automation-testing/README.md

 Selenium automation testing using Java.

 What I learned:
-- Set up the ChromeDriver
+- Selenium server and ChromeWebDriver installation
 - Invoke the web browser
 - get the page title